-The following table sets forth certain information regarding the beneficial ownership of our ordinary shares as of April 21, 2017, by each person or entity known to own beneficially more than 5% of our outstanding ordinary shares based on information provided to us by the holders or disclosed in public filings with the SEC.
+The following table sets forth certain information regarding the beneficial ownership of our ordinary shares as of March 25, 2018, by each person or entity known to own beneficially more than 5% of our outstanding ordinary shares based on information provided to us by the holders or disclosed in public filings with the SEC.
 The voting rights of all major shareholders are the same as for all other shareholders.

-Name Number of ordinary shares outstanding ordinary shares
+Name Number of ordinary shares Percentage of outstanding ordinary shares

-Senvest Management, LLC (1) 6,116,259 14.16%
+Senvest Management, LLC (1) 5,881,191 13.20%

-Cadian Capital Management, LP(2) 4,192,301 9.71%
+Cadian Capital Management, LP(2) 2,704,216 6.07%

-Nava Zisapel (3) 3,115,409 7.21%
+Nava Zisapel (3) 2,860,776 6.42%

-Yehuda Zisapel (4) 2,892,243 6.68%
+Yehuda Zisapel (4) 2,389,710 5.36%

-Roy Zisapel (5) 2,639,204 6.03%
+Roy Zisapel (5) 2,449,312 5.50%

-(1) Shares are beneficially owned by Servest Management, LLC and Mr. Richard Mashaal (collectively, "Servest").
-This information is based on information provided in the Amendment No. 12 to Statement on Schedule 13G filed with the SEC by Servest on February 13, 2017.

-(2) This information is based on information provided in the Amendment No. 1 to Statement on Schedule 13G filed with the SEC by Cadian Capital Management, LP, Cadian Capital Management GP, LLC and Mr. Eric Bannasch (collectively, "Cadian") on February 13, 2017.

-(3) Of the ordinary shares beneficially owned by Ms. Nava Zisapel, (i) 2,592,943 are held directly; and (ii) 522,466 are held of record by Carm-AD Ltd., an Israeli company owned 50% by Nava Zisapel; As noted in note 1 in "Item 6E - Share Ownership," Yehuda and Nava Zisapel have an agreement which provides for certain coordination in respect of sales of shares of Radware as well as for tag along rights with respect to off-market sales of shares of Radware.

-(4) Of the ordinary shares beneficially owned by Mr. Yehuda Zisapel (i) 2,289,777 are held directly by Yehuda Zisapel; (ii) 522,466 are held of record by Carm-AD Ltd., an Israeli company owned 50% by Yehuda Zisapel and 50% by Nava Zisapel; (iii) 60,000 options to purchase ordinary shares are fully vested or will be fully vested with Yehuda Zisapel within the next 60 days, at an exercise price of \$16.21 per share, expiring in January 2018; and (iv) 20,000 options to purchase ordinary shares are fully vested or will be fully vested within the next 60 days, at an exercise price of \$15.33 per share, expiring in January 2021.
-In addition, Nava Zisapel directly holds 2,592,943 ordinary shares which are not included in the total shares reported above as beneficially owned by Yehuda Zisapel.
-Yehuda and Nava Zisapel have an agreement which provides for certain coordination in respect of sales of shares of Radware as well as for tag along rights with respect to offmarket sales of shares.
+- (1) Shares are beneficially owned by Senvest Management, LLC and Mr. Richard Mashaal (collectively, "Senvest").
+This information is based on information provided in the Amendment No. 13 to Statement on Schedule 13G filed with the SEC by Senvest on February 12, 2018. - (2) This information is based on information provided in the Amendment No. 2 to Statement on Schedule 13G filed with the SEC by Cadian Capital Management, LP, Cadian Capital Management GP, LLC and Mr. Eric Bannasch (collectively, "Cadian") on February 13, 2018. - (3) Of the ordinary shares beneficially owned by Ms. Nava Zisapel, (i) 2,592,943 are held directly; and (ii) 267,833 are held of record by Carm-AD Ltd., an Israeli company owned 50% by Nava Zisapel; As noted in note 1 in "Item 6E Share Ownership", Yehuda and Nava Zisapel have an agreement which provides for certain coordination in respect of sales of shares of Radware as well as for tag along rights with respect to off-market sales of shares of Radware.
+The information regarding Mr. Yehuda Zisapel's share holdings is based on information provided in the Amendment No. 3 to Statement on Schedule 13D filed with the SEC by Mr. Yehuda Zisapel and Ms. Nava Zisapel on February 26, 2018. - (4) Of the ordinary shares beneficially owned by Mr. Yehuda Zisapel (i) 2,081,877 are held directly by Yehuda Zisapel; (ii) 40,000 options to purchase ordinary shares are fully vested or will be fully vested with Yehuda Zisapel within the next 60 days, at an exercise price of \$15.33 per share, expiring in January 2021; and (iii) 267,833 are held of record by Carm-AD Ltd., an Israeli company owned 50% by Yehuda Zisapel and 50% by Nava Zisapel; As noted in note 1 in "Item 6E Share Ownership", Yehuda and Nava Zisapel have an agreement which provides for certain coordination in respect of sales of shares of Radware as well as for tag along rights with respect to off-market sales of shares of Radware.
+The information regarding Mr. Yehuda Zisapel's share holdings is based on information provided in the Amendment No. 3 to Statement on Schedule 13D filed with the SEC by Mr. Yehuda Zisapel and Ms. Nava Zisapel on February 26, 2018.

-(5) Consists of 2,039,204 shares and 600,000 options to purchase ordinary shares which are fully vested or will be fully vested within the next 60 days, at an exercise price of \$13.89 per share, expiring in December 2018.
+(5) Consists of 1,549,312 shares and 900,000 options to purchase ordinary shares which options are fully vested or will be fully vested within the next 60 days.
+The options consist of (i) 800,000 options at an exercise price of \$13.89 which expire in December 2018, and (ii) 100,000 options at an exercise price of \$15.33 which expire in January 2021.